MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/adding-openapi-plugins.md

 In addition to providing operation metadata to the LLM, Semantic Kernel will perform the following steps:
 1. Handle the LLM call to the OpenAPI operation, constructing the payload based on the schema and provided by LLM property values.
 2. Send the HTTP request with the payload to the API.

+#### Constraints
-Dynamic payload construction is best suited for APIs with relatively simple payload structures that have unique property names.
+Dynamic payload construction is most effective for APIs with relatively simple payload structures.
+It may not be reliably work or work at all, for APIs payloads exhibiting the following characteristics:
+- Payloads with non-unique property names regardless of the location of the properties.
+E.g., two properties named `id`, one for sender object and another for receiver object - ```json { "sender": { "id": ... }, "receiver": { "id": ... }}```
+- Payload schemas that use any of the composite keywords `oneOf`, `anyOf`, `allOf`.
+- Payload schemas with recursive references.
+E.g., ```json { "parent": { "child": { "$ref": "#parent" } } }```

-If the payload has non-unique property names, consider the following alternatives:
+To handle payloads with non-unique property names, consider the following alternatives:
-1. Provide a unique argument name for each non-unique property, using a method similar to that described in the [Handling OpenAPI plugin parameters](./adding-openapi-plugins.md#handling-openapi-plugin-parameters) section.
+- Provide a unique argument name for each non-unique property, using a method similar to that described in the [Handling OpenAPI plugin parameters](./adding-openapi-plugins.md#handling-openapi-plugin-parameters) section.
-2. Use namespaces to avoid naming conflicts, as outlined in the next section on [Payload namespacing](./adding-openapi-plugins.md#payload-namespacing).
+- Use namespaces to avoid naming conflicts, as outlined in the next section on [Payload namespacing](./adding-openapi-plugins.md#payload-namespacing).
-3. Disable dynamic payload construction and allow the LLM to create the payload based on its schema, as explained in the [The payload parameter](./adding-openapi-plugins.md#the-payload-parameter) section.
+- Disable dynamic payload construction and allow the LLM to create the payload based on its schema, as explained in the [The payload parameter](./adding-openapi-plugins.md#the-payload-parameter) section.

+If payloads schemas use any of the `oneOf`, `anyOf`, `allOf` composite keywords or recursive references, consider disabling dynamic payload construction and allow the
+LLM to create the payload based on its schema, as explained in the [The payload parameter](./adding-openapi-plugins.md#the-payload-parameter) section.

 ### Payload namespacing

 Payload namespacing helps prevent naming conflicts that can occur due to non-unique property names in OpenAPI plugin payloads.